joy-ald/Dashboards/README.md

 ## Dashboard List

 - __Property__: This dashboard shows an interesting trend in requested building permits in and around Nashville.
+Current trend indicates about 30% increase in permits and cost for Nashville metropoliton and Davidson county.